Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Abstract

 \section{Abstract}

 In recent years, work has gone into developing deep interpretable methods for image classification that clearly attributes a model's output to specific features of the data.
 One such of these methods is the \textit{prototypical part network} (ProtoPNet), which attempts to classify images based on meaningful parts of the input.
-While this method results in interpretable classifications, it often learns to classify from spurious or inconsistent parts of the image.
-Hoping to remedy this, we take inspiration from the recent developments in Reinforcement Learning with Human Feedback (RLHF) to fine-tune these prototypes.
-By collecting human annotations of prototypes quality via a 1-5 scale on the CUB-200-2011 dataset, we construct a reward model that learns to identify non-spurious prototypes.
-In place of a full RL update, we propose the \textit{reweighed, reselected, and retrained prototypical part network} (R3-ProtoPNet), which adds an additional three steps to the ProtoPNet training loop.
-The first two steps are reward-based reweighting and reselection, which align prototypes with human feedback.
-The final step is retraining to realign the model's features with the updated prototypes.
-We find that R3-ProtoPNet improves the overall consistency and meaningfulness of the prototypes, but lower the test predictive accuracy when used independently.
-When multiple trained R3-ProtoPNets are incorporated into an ensemble, we find an increase in test predictive performance while maintaining interpretability.
+While this architecture is able to produce visually interpretable classifications, it often learns to classify based on parts of the image that are not semantically meaningful.
+To address this problem, we propose the \textit{reward reweighing, reselecting, and retraining} (R3) post-processing framework, which performs three additional corrective updates to a pretrained ProtoPNet in an offline and efficient manner.
+The first two steps involve learning a reward model based on collected human feedback and then aligning the prototypes with human preferences.
+The final step is retraining, which realigns the base features and the classifier layer of the original model with the updated prototypes.
+We find that our R3 framework consistently improves both the interpretability and the predictive accuracy of ProtoPNet and its variants.